A Brief History

 7. Northfield Minnesota James Gang Raid, 1876.

 Jesse James and his pals, known as the “James-Younger Gang,” decided that Minnesota would be a good place to rob a bank, but they were wrong.
-Setting their sights on the First National Bank of Northfield, the notorious bank and trains robbers were under the impression that the bank was affiliated with two former Union generals (Butler and Ames), and the southern Civil War vets were happy to get some revenge.
+Setting their sights on the First National Bank of Northfield, the notorious bank and train robbers were under the impression that the bank was affiliated with two former Union generals (Butler and Ames), and the southern Civil War vets were happy to get some revenge.
 Townsfolk spotted the gang’s odd behavior and prepared for the expected robbery, ambushing the 8 would-be robbers.
-The haul from the bank was only a few bags of nickels, as the manager refused to open the safe and was killed for it.
+The haul from the bank was only a few bags of nickels, as the manager refused to open the safe and was killed for his refusal.
 Other immediate casualties included a bystander and two gang members.
 Jesse James and his brother Frank managed to escape, but the rest were either captured or killed.

 6. Edvard Munch’s The Scream, 1994 and 2004.